lsst/dp1_lsst_io/docs/products/images/deep_coadd_mask_planes.rst

     It may also occur where inputs were masked and no valid interpolation was possible.

 ``REJECTED``
-    The pixel was rejected from one or more inputs and could not be interpolated.
-    This flag typically marks defects like bad columns that persisted across multiple visits.
+    Pixel where a contributing image was masked and not used.
+    On coadds, this flags pixels where one or more input exposures had the pixel masked (e.g. ``BAD`` or ``SAT``) and thus that pixel’s coadd value comes from fewer images.
+    Many ``REJECTED`` pixels are those falling on a sensor defect or bad column that persisted through single-frame processing.
     If all inputs rejected this pixel, it may be flagged as ``REJECTED`` and possibly ``NO_DATA``.

 ``SAT``